Why You Should Run in Costa Rica

 4. The Ultimate Challenge: From the Mountain of Death to the Sea

 “We’re just using our legs to travel like our ancestors did, without all this bullshit… We’re just another animal going through the jungle.”
-[24, 25]

-5. It Will Transform You
+5. It Will Change You